-Open source communities are fascinating to think about because they come in all shapes and sizes - most successful communities share certain commonalities (ie. what we refer to as best open source practices), but underneath that their foundations are a testament to achieving a specific ethos and set of goals.
+Open source communities are fascinating to think about because they come in all shapes and sizes - most successful communities share certain commonalities (ie. often called "best practices"), but underneath that their foundations are a testament to achieving a specific ethos and set of goals.

-Thinking about Public Lab's contribution framework, founded on 3 simple steps, has allowed me to shape my understanding of what open source communities are generally, and what makes Public Lab's community so special.
+Thinking about Public Lab's contribution framework, founded on 3 simple steps, has allowed me to shape my understanding of the all-encompassing open source community, and what makes Public Lab's sub-community so special.

 My first PR ever was Oct.
-16th, 2018, where I completed what is known in a few beginner-friendly OSS communities as an "FTO" (first-timers-only) issue.
+16th, 2018, where I completed what is known in some beginner-friendly OSS communities as an "FTO" (First Timers Only) issue.
+The labels we use for these, which you might find across Github, are "first-timers-only" and "good first issue".
 To this day, I have opened 21 of these issues myself.

 FTO issues are the glue that holds PL's framework together, and teach us invaluable lessons about open source community and culture.
 (More on this later).